NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 ### CSM Critical Error.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Arugments(as Reason)</b>:
 - <b>CSM Name</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSM No Target Error.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSM Not Allowed Message.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>State</b>:
 - <b>CSM</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSM Target Error.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Arguments(as CSM Name)</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSM Target Timeout Error.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Arguments(as CSM Name)</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSM Unhandled State Error.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Current State</b>:
 - <b>CSM Name</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### Cache-Broadcast Registry Search Result.vi

 -- <b>输入控件</b> --
-- <b>error in (no error)</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>CSM Name</b>:
 - <b>Broadcast state</b>:

 -- <b>输出控件</b> --
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Array</b>:

 ### FGV-BroadcastRegistry.vi

 -- <b>输入控件</b> --
 - <b>Source</b>:
 - <b>Target</b>:
 - <b>Status</b>:
 - <b>API</b>:

-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.
 - <b>Operation</b>:

 -- <b>输出控件</b> --
 - <b>response message</b>:

-- <b>Error out</b>:
-- <B>error out</B> passes error or warning information out of a VI to be used by other VIs.

-Right-click the <B>error out</B> indicator on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### global-Broadcast Cache Change Flag.vi